 If your scholarship was offered on the grounds of financial hardship we are required to re-confirm your circumstances prior to payment.

 Financial hardship can be confirmed in any of the following ways:

-Deakin University Scholarship Office is registered with the Centrelink eConfirmation Service.
-If you receive a Centrelink benefit and wish to authorise the Scholarships Office to automatically check your benefit status prior to each scholarship payment please complete the Centrelink Authority Form (49 KB) and return it to us at the Scholarships Office.
-If you choose this option, the check will occur automatically so you will not be required to forward a certified copy of your latest statement to us.
+Deakin University is registered with Centrelink Confirmation eServices.
+If you are a current scholarship holder and you receive a Centrelink benefit, and wish to authorise the Scholarships and Financial Assistance Office to automatically check your benefit status prior to each scholarship payment, please complete the Centrelink Authority Form (PDF, 351.2 KB) and return it to us via firstname.lastname@example.org